KSEHano/BSc-Thesis/Thesis.md

 : **Study results German**: {#tbl:De_study} significant differences are bold, * are only significantly different to first place

-\subsection{Comparison between Computational and Human Evaluation}
+## Comparison between Computational and Human Evaluation

 Table @tbl:Cz_comparison and @tbl:De_comparison show the results of the human scores as well as the BLEU scores done on the whole corpus of question in one with the human translation as reference.
 The BLEU score for the human translation is the highest with a lot of difference from the other translations.